IBM/db2developerextension-about/docs/working-with-sql/query-history.md

         ![Run multiple queries]({{site.baseurl}}/assets/images/history-status.png)
         - File: Indicates the source from which the SQL statement was run.
-        - Total statements run: Timestamp when the query was run.
+        - Executed: Timestamp when the query was run.
         - Connection: Database connection details used for running the query.
         - Statement: Shows the actual SQL statement that was run.
         - Return code: Numeric code indicating the result of the run.